Noise-Resilient Spatial Search with Lackadaisical Quantum Walks: Conclusions and discussions

 Although our analysis provides clear evidence of the advantages of self-loops under broken-link decoherence, it remains focused on a specific setting.
 We considered the two-dimensional toroidal grid and a single type of noise model, which naturally raises the question of how these findings extend to other graphs and decoherence mechanisms.
 In addition, our study was restricted to the discrete-time lackadaisical walk, leaving open the possibility of exploring whether similar benefits arise in other quantum-walk formulations.

 Future work can proceed along several directions.
 One natural extension is to analyze other noise models beyond broken-link decoherence, such as Gaussian potentials~\cite{de_l_marquezino_impact_2025}, phase damping or depolarizing channels, while connecting to earlier studies of decoherence in quantum search~\cite{abal_decoherence_2009} as a baseline for comparison.
 Another promising line is to investigate the performance of lackadaisical quantum walks on different graph families, ranging from non-regular, random, or oriented graphs to more applied structures such as Johnson graphs, which could provide insights into noise mitigation strategies for the element distinctness algorithm.
+Another natural extension concerns the case of multiple marked vertices, including clustered configurations on two-dimensional grids, where lackadaisical quantum walks have been shown to achieve near-unit success probability with appropriately tuned self-loop weights in the noiseless setting~\cite{saha_faster_2022, de_carvalho_applying_2023}.
 Finally, it would be valuable to explore the role of self-loops in other formulations of quantum walks, such as the staggered model~\cite{santos_decoherence_2022} and continuous-time quantum walks, the latter being directly connected to quantum walk–based optimization approaches like QWOA, thereby broadening the applicability of our findings.
-In summary, our results suggest that self-loops can play a central role in making quantum-walk-based search more resilient to noise.
-Extending these ideas to other noise models, graph structures, and formulations of quantum walks may further consolidate lackadaisical quantum walks as a versatile tool for robust quantum algorithms.